Alex-mfoniso/git-note/README.md

 to move to a local repository
 git commit -m"this should contain ur message"

+to bypass ur stageing area straight to ur local repository you use git commit -am "your commit message"

 to move to a remote repository git push